ChahiriAbderrahmane/CDiscount_Assistant_Chatbot/README.md

 4. **User Interaction**: The **Gemini 2.0 Flash** model utilizes the data in Pinecone to interact with users and respond to their questions in a credible and professional manner.

 🔎 **Memory Feature**:
-This chatbot has a memory feature that allows it to remember the last 5 messages of the conversation.
+This chatbot has a memory feature that allows it to remember the last 5 messages of the conversation, and this number is scalable, ensuring more context-aware and coherent interactions.
 By retaining this context, it provides more relevant, personalized responses, improving the overall user experience and maintaining continuity throughout the interaction.

 ## **📝 Chatbot Architecture**